sabir-aspose/words-docs-com/en/python_via_dotnet/what-s-new-in-aspose-words-for-python-net/_index.md

 Compliance with PDF/UA standards has been improved by correctly tagging horizontal rules as artifacts, enhancing a better experience for users of assistive technologies.

+#### Handle Relative Hyperlinks When Exporting to PDF <sup>25.12</sup>

+The ability to correctly resolve and handle relative hyperlinks when exporting to PDF has been introduced by adding Base URI processing during document export.

 ### Rendering

 #### Fine-tune Shadow Effects <sup>25.9</sup>

 The ability to fine-tune [shadow effects](https://reference.aspose.com/words/python-net/aspose.words.drawing/shadowformat/) has been enhanced by introducing new public properties.

+#### Support for Variable Fonts When Saving Documents to SVG and Html-Fixed <sup>25.12</sup>

+Robust support for Variable Fonts when saving documents to SVG and Html-Fixed formats has been added, ensuring that different font variations (including weight, width, and other parameters) defined within a single font file render correctly.

+#### Render Funnel Charts <sup>25.12</sup>

+The ability to render Funnel charts in documents has been added.

+#### Render VerticalFarEast and HorizontalRotatedFarEast Text Orientations in EQ-field <sup>25.12</sup>

+The ability to render **VerticalFarEast** and **HorizontalRotatedFarEast** text orientations in EQ-field elements has been introduced.

 {{% alert color="primary" %}}